-Swiss authorities vigilant about West Nile fever
+Swiss authorities keep close eye on West Nile fever in Italy

 The Centre for Pathogen Bioinformatics was inaugurated in Bern on Thursday.
 It aims to improve epidemics monitoring in Switzerland using genomic data.

 The virus is generally harmless.
-In most dogs and birds, West Nile fever is asymptomatic; this is also the case for humans.
-In 80% of cases, there are no visible symptoms, while some 20% of infected people experience mild symptoms.
+In most dogs and birds, it is asymptomatic.
+In 80% of human cases, there are no visible symptoms; some 20% of infected people experience mild symptoms.

 In rare cases, however, the virus can lead to serious or fatal complications.
 In less than 1% of infected people, the West Nile virus attacks the nervous system, causing encephalitis and/or meningitis, according to the FOPH.

-Authorities thus recommend that travellers to high-risk areas protect themselves against mosquito bites.
-West Nile fever is an epizootic – a disease widespread in animals – that must be monitored, states the FOPH, reiterating that vets and laboratories must report cases of epizootic disease and suspected symptoms to the cantonal veterinarian.
+Authorities recommend that travellers to high-risk areas protect themselves against mosquito bites.
+West Nile fever is an epizootic – a disease widespread in animals – that must be monitored, states the FOPH, reiterating that vets and laboratories have to report cases and suspected symptoms to the cantonal veterinarian.

 Translated from French by Google Translate/dos